-“Every year we try to make changes that will help us to get a more accurate picture of who’s out there.
-We’ve been working towards that and, this year, we had enough volunteers to send to the furthest areas of the county,” Tera Bock, coordinator of the Travis County Homeless Count, says.
+"Every year we try to make changes that will help us to get a more accurate picture of who's out there.
+We've been working towards that and, this year, we had enough volunteers to send to the furthest areas of the county," count coordinator Tera Bock says.

 The data determines the level of federal funding the area will receive and also helps organizers find out what services need improvement.